Transparency First

 chase_5_24

-πŸ“Œ What it does
+📌 What it does

 Most Chase credit cards are subject to the 5/24 rule.
-If you have opened 5 or more personal credit cards (from any issuer) in the past 24 months, Chase will generally decline your application.
-This includes cards from any bank β€” not just Chase.
+If you have opened 5 or more personal credit cards (from any issuer) in the past 24 months, Chase is generally observed to decline your application.
+This includes cards from any bank — not just Chase.
 Cards are counted based on account opening date, not approval date.

-πŸ’‘ Why it exists
+💡 Why it exists

 Chase uses the 5/24 rule to limit approvals for applicants who rapidly open multiple cards for signup bonuses.
 It acts as a velocity control mechanism to reduce bonus abuse and acquisition costs.

-βœ… How to satisfy it
+✅ How to satisfy

-You must be under 5/24 at the time of application.
+You generally need to be under 5/24 at the time of application.
 Cards fall off your count exactly 24 months after their opening date.
 Some business cards (especially from Chase and Amex) typically do not add to your 5/24 count, but they may still require you to be under 5/24 for approval.
 Authorized user accounts usually appear in your 5/24 count, but can sometimes be removed through reconsideration if you are not financially responsible for the account.

-πŸ“ Example
+📝 Example

 You opened 3 cards in 2024 (January, May, September) and 2 in 2025 (February, March).
 You are currently at 5/24.
-Once the January 2024 card reaches 24 months old (January 2026), your count drops to 4/24 and you become eligible for most Chase cards again.
+Once the January 2024 card reaches 24 months old (January 2026), your count drops to 4/24 and you would likely become eligible for most Chase cards again.

-πŸ’‘ Key takeaway
+💡 Key takeaway

 Amex Lifetime Bonus Rule